What is Partnership in Injury Reduction (PIR) and How to Get Involved.

 This blog pertains to Alberta, however, there is also a COR program in Saskatchewan that is beneficial to employers.

-For further information regarding the PIR program or obtaining a COR, you can contact us directly at [email protected], [email protected], by phone, at 1-844-377-9545 or you can connect with us on Facebook ,Twitter , or LinkedIn.
+For further information regarding the PIR program or obtaining a COR, you can reach us via email at [email protected], [email protected], contact us directly, during business hours, using our chat feature, or by phone, at 1-844-377-9545 and you can always connect with us on Facebook ,Twitter , or LinkedIn.